Design and characterization of the POKERINO prototype for the POKER/NA64 experiment at CERN: Results

 The POKERINO energy resolution $\sigma_E/E$ was characterized using the same dataset employed for the linearity studies, with the $e^+$ beam impinging on the central cell.
 For each cell, an event-by-event energy correction was applied to account for saturation effects, introducing a new variable $E^\prime_i=-{E_{sat-i}} \ln(1-E_i/(\alpha_i E_{sat-i})$, where $E_{sat-i}$ is the energy saturation parameter of the cell determined through the procedure discussed before.
 To reproduce the high-intensity conditions expected in POKER, in which the expected beam-spot radius is of the order of one cm, no selection cuts on the beam impact point on the detector was included.
 Figure~\ref{POKERINO_energy_2024} shows the obtained results, comparing for each beam setting the total energy distribution in POKERINO including (full lines) or not (dashed lines) the saturation correction.

 Each energy-corrected distribution was fit through a \texttt{Roofit RooCrystalBall} PDF to determine the average energy deposition and the corresponding resolution.
-The results are shown in Fig.~\ref{fig:plt_POKER_reso_2024}, reporting the relative energy resolution $\sigma/E$ as a function of the total measured energy.
+The linearity of the POKERINO response is shown in Fig.~\ref{fig:plt_POKER_line_2024}, in which the top (bottom) plot shows the correlation between the average energy deposition (relative difference between the nominal beam energy and the average energy deposition) and the nominal beam energy, respectively.
+Since no energy-leakage corrections are applied, the relative energy difference is of about 0.065, with a $\approx 10\%$ variation in the considered energy interval -- we anticipate to correct this effect in POKER through an ad-hoc energy correction mechanism derived from MC simulations.
+The relative energy resolution is shown in Fig.~\ref{fig:plt_POKER_reso_2024}, reporting the $\sigma/E$ observable as a function of the total measured energy.
 The data was parameterized via a function $\sigma/E=A \oplus B/\sqrt{E} \oplus C/E$, where $\oplus$ denotes a quadratic sum.
 The obtained value of the systematic parameter $A$ was $(0.55 \pm 0.01)\%$, compatible with the design requirements.
 Similarly, the statistical term $B$ was $(1.8 \pm 0.5) \%$, confirming the overall light collection yield of about $3\div 4$ phe/MeV.
 The noise term $C=(161\pm5)$~MeV is also compatible with the conservative single-cell ENE estimate previously discussed.
 The measured point at 10 GeV beam energy deviates from the overall trend visible at higher energy; we observe that this energy value corresponds to the minimum momentum acceptance of the H6 beamline, and thus possible spurious effects on the momentum spread or on the nominal value are possible.
 If this point is excluded from the fit, the result shows a lower $\chi^2/NDF=7.8$ value, with the constant resolution term reducing to $A=(0.41\pm0.01)\%$, at the price of a slightly larger value for the statistical term $B$.